-India and United States of America have signed a Double Taxes Avoidance Agreement in the year 1990.
+India and the United States of America have signed a Double Taxes Avoidance Agreement in the year 1990.
 This was a comprehensive agreement, meaning that it covered all kinds of taxes either personal or businesses as regards Income Tax.
 This was also aimed at plugging the gaps where any one individual or business could avoid to pay tax in either one of the countries.
-And a tax paid in one country was deemed to be in applicable in full for the other country.
-Subsequently USA passed the FATCA or Foreign Account Tax Compliance Act.
-USA & India signed another agreement or Inter Government Agreement to make it applicable to both countries.
+And a tax paid in one country was deemed to be inapplicable in full for the other country.
+Subsequently, the USA passed the FATCA or Foreign Account Tax Compliance Act.
+USA & India signed another agreement or Inter-Government Agreement to make it applicable to both countries.
 This came into effect from 31st August 2015.

 Under the FATCA, US Citizens, US Residents & non-residents who own certain foreign accounts and other off-shore assets must report those assets.
 The person reporting has to attach this form (Form 8938) along with the Annual Income Tax Return.
 Taxpayers whose foreign account and specified foreign asset are valued below the threshold at the end of the tax year, do not have to file for FATCA.

 What does this mean for the NRIs?
 Does the house property they own in India fall under FATCA?
 Or if that house property in India is rented out, does that need to be reported?

 The simple answer is NO.